noobe/Notes/Web Performance/README.md

 11. This is followed by reflow and the repaint operations that finally renders the browser with the page content.

 ## Measuring Performance
+- Web performance is typically measured in time.
+How long does it take for various events to happen once a user tries interact with an application through the browser.
+- Events
+  1. First contentful paint
+  2. DOM content loaded
+  3. Largest contentful paint
+  4. Cumulative Layout shift

+-